MicrosoftDocs/dynamics365smb-docs/financials/admin-how-to-configure-new-companies-using-a-cmdlet.md

 ---
     title: How to Configure New Companies using a Cmdlet | Microsoft Docs
     description: In a number of scenarios, you may want to load and import a configuration package without involving your users or using the RapidStart Services user interface.
 You can do so by using a Windows PowerShell cmdlet.
-Scenarios where this may be useful include:
     services: project-madeira
     documentationcenter: ''
     author: SorenGP